Cara Therapeutics Inc at JPMorgan Healthcare Conference (Virtual

-Great.
-Good afternoon, everyone.
-My name is Jess Fye.
-I'm a senior biotech analyst at JPMorgan, and we're continuing the 2021 health care conference today with Cara Therapeutics.
-Just a quick note that instead of going across the hall for the breakout session this year, you can ask the question by using the blue Ask a Question button on your screen, that will send them to me through a portal, and I can ask management those questions after the presentation.

-Without further ado, let me turn it over to Cara's CEO, Derek Chalmers.

-Derek T. Chalmers - Cara Therapeutics, Inc. - Co-Founder, President, CEO & Director
+Christopher A. Posner - Cara Therapeutics, Inc. - President, CEO & Director

-Great.
-Good afternoon, Jess, and thank you very much for the invitation to be here today, if not in-person, at least virtually.
-So let me start by saying 2021 is going to be a highly significant year for us here at Cara on a number of fronts.
-We do expect FDA approval for our lead product candidate, which is KORSUVA Injection.
-It's a breakthrough drug for the treatment
+Yes.
+Thank you, Daniel.
+It's really an exciting time for Cara Therapeutics.
+It's exciting as we transition to a fast-growing commercial stage company with an approved product in the U.S. and for late to mid-stage programs in the clinic.
+And I kind of embody that excitement.
+And for me personally, I was a Board member at Cara for 3 years and became CEO in November.
+And moving from the board to the CEO role was really an opportunity.
+I simply could not pass up given the confidence I have in the company

 Cara Therapeutics Inc at JPMorgan Healthcare Conference (Virtual) Transcript